Curriculum

 • Prepare for life as citizens

-In accordance with the 1998 Education Reform Act, parents have the right to withdraw their child from RE lessons and daily acts of worship (assemblies).
+In accordance with the 1998 Education Reform Act, parents have the right to withdraw their child from RE lessons and daily assemblies.
 Any request should be made in writing to the Head Teacher.

 Personal, Social & Health Education